 Head-on crashes often result from a wrong-way driver becoming confused when entering a highway or turning onto a street.
 These accidents are more likely to occur at night, when visibility is low for drivers.
 A common cause of head-on collision is driver impairment from drugs or alcohol.
 This intoxication by many drivers who are involved in a head-on crash also tends to make these collisions deadlier, since drunk drivers are less likely to brake or otherwise try to avoid a crash before it occurs.
 Additionally, elderly drivers with impaired vision or who are prone to confusion are more likely to be involved in head-on collisions.
 Victims of head-on crashes may be entitled to money damages through a personal injury suit for their medical expenses, lost wages, or pain and suffering.

-If you or someone you love has been hurt in a head-on collision in New Mexico, find out if you have a right to money damages for your injuries by contacting the knowledgeable and skilled Las Cruces personal injury lawyers at the Law Offices of Samuel I. Kane for a consultation, at 575-449-3644.
+If you or someone you love has been hurt in a head-on collision in New Mexico, find out if you have a right to money damages for your injuries by contacting the knowledgeable and skilled Las Cruces personal injury lawyers at the Law Office of Samuel I. Kane for a consultation, at 575-449-3644.

 Causes of Wrongful Death in Las Cruces

 Wrongful Death Suit Filed after Young Mom Dies Unexpectedly

 Wrongful Death Suit Filed on Behalf of Las Cruces Man

 Wrongful Death Claimed As Man Ejected from Girlfriend’s Car